retronome/sentiment-analysis/README.md

 ## Description

-This project implements a lightweight LSTM-based sentiment analysis model that can classify text as either positive or negative.
+This project implements a bidirectional LSTM-based sentiment analysis model that can classify text as either positive or negative.
 The model leverages Metal Performance Shaders (MPS) acceleration on Apple Silicon Macs for efficient training and inference.

 Features:
-- Bidirectional LSTM neural network architecture
+- Bidirectional LSTM neural network architecture with dropout
+- Training on Stanford Sentiment Treebank (SST-2) dataset
+- Domain-specific fine-tuning for better performance
 - Vocabulary generation from training data
-- Model export to ONNX format
-- Optimized for Apple Silicon via MPS
+- Optimized for Apple Silicon via MPS acceleration

 ## Requirements